Solar deity: Aztec mythology

+Maya mythology

+K'inich Ahau is Maya god of the Sun.
+He attested to by Bishop Diego de Landa in the 16th century and also in sculptural and ceramic form from the Classic period.
+He often appears as a younger deity with striking square shaped eyes and the glyph for sun infixed onto his body.

+Navajo mythology

+Tsohanoai is the Navajo sun god, who carries the sun on his back during the day, and hangs it on a peg on the West wall of his house at night.

 Incan mythology

 Inti is the ancient Incan sun god.
 He is revered as the national patron of the Inca state.
 Although most consider Inti the sun god, he is more appropriately viewed as a cluster of solar aspects, since the Inca divided his identity according to the stages of the sun.
 Inti is represented as a golden disk with rays and a human face.